During the six weeks I lived in the Bhagsu village of Dharamshala, trekking in Dharamshala was one of my favorite activities.

 I took about 4-5 hours to walk from Bhagsu to Dharamshala but that’s because I stopped many times, sat down on the top of the secluded hill, was confused about where I was actually getting to, and well, I had all the time.
 You can even do this walk in about 2-3 hours.
 Remember that the path won’t be always clear.
 You would cross pine forests, streams, and villages.
 If a path seems challenging or covered in thickets, ask the locals again if you are going the right way.
 You might not be able to see anybody at the moment, but someone or the other keep passing by on their way to home or their fields.

 If you want to do this walk from Dharamkot, you have to come on the Bhagsu-Mcleodganj route and then follow the above instructions.

 The trek was not that difficult, but you would have to keep walking for a couple of hours.
 Most of the stretches weren’t steep and can be done by someone with decent fitness.

 Triund Trek, Dharamshala – one of the most popular treks near Dharamshala.

-Trek to Triund is one of the top things to do in Dharamshala on most traveler’s list.
-Though I don’t like going to very crowded places, I loved the Triund trek for its gorgeous landscapes.
+Trek to Triund is one of the most popular hikes in Dharamshala.
+Though I don’t like going to very crowded hikes, I loved the Triund trek for its gorgeous landscapes.

 Triund hill is a beautiful mountain in the Dhauladhar ranges of Dharamshala.
 The height of Triund peak is about 2850 m, and the hill is about a 6 km uphill walk from Upper Dharamkot.